Iñaki Peña: Return to Barcelona

 Peña returned to Barcelona as his loan deal expired, and made his official first team debut under manager Xavi in a 4–2 away win over Viktoria Plzeň in the UEFA Champions League on 1 November 2022.

-On 3 January 2023, Peña was registered as a first team player, and was handed the number 13 shirt left vacant by Neto, who had left for AFC Bournemouth.
-On 9 May 2023, Peña signed a contract extension with Barcelona, keeping him at the club until 2026.
+On 3 January 2023, Peña was registered as a first team player, and was handed the number 13 shirt left vacant by Neto, who had left the club On 9 May 2023, Peña signed a contract extension with Barcelona, keeping him at the club until 2026.
 The new contract included a buyout clause of 400 million euros.
 Near the end of the season, Peña played against Real Valladolid and Celta Vigo, where he played a total of approximately 72 minutes of match time, after coming on for Marc-André ter Stegen at Valladolid at half time, and coming on at Celta at 63 minutes.
 He conceded 2 goals in 2 appearances.
 During a match against Villarreal on 22 September 2024, ter Stegen suffered a patellar tendon injury, which would force him to miss the rest of the season.
 Peña immediately replaced him in the 45 minutes of the first half, which ended in a 1–5 away victory.

 On 26 October 2024, Peña held a clean sheet against Real Madrid in a 4–0 win, drawing praise for his performance in the match.